swhui/shiny-apps/README.md

-# shiny-apps
+# A Repertoire of Shiny Applications

-A showcase of the shiny apps I've created.
+This project contains a collection of shiny web applications, which I have used while teaching.